Farrell praises 'true Irish grit' in debut win over Scots - RFI

 "The scrum gave us a great foothold in the game but we just could not finish off.

-"I am bitterly disappointed we did not come away with a result.
+"I am bitterly disappointed that we did not come away with a result.

-"However, we are in a better place to when we came back from the World Cup."
+"However, we are in a better place than we were when we came back from the World Cup."

 © 2020 AFP